 Over the last year, Nesta’s Centre for Collective Intelligence Design have been exploring how to address such challenges through better design, asking how we can tap into the collective wisdom of a place, organisation or market and what new combinations of human and machine intelligence can help us do this at scale.

-What’s on offer?
+What was on offer?

-We’ll be exploring some of the big questions surrounding collective intelligence, such as how can AI enable collective intelligence?
+The day was packed with practical sessions on how best to design for collective intelligence.
+We explored some of the big questions surrounding collective intelligence, such as how can AI enable collective intelligence?
 What is the role of crowds in addressing bias in data?
 And how can we design for collaboration between crowds and institutions?